Be a watershed scientist

 - collect nutrient samples

-Chemical and Habitat Monitoring: Our volunteers have created an 18-year water quality data record and we are committed to doing all we can to keep the data set intact.
-In 2020, we will likely have three (3) monitoring sessions – in June through September – depending on when small group gatherings are possible with social distancing.
-We will not have May monitoring days for volunteer teams but anticipate that our staff will conduct the monitoring to preserve the data record.
+Chemical and Habitat Monitoring: Our volunteers have created an 19-year water quality data record and we are committed to doing all we can to keep the data set intact.
+In 2021, we will plan on conducting all four (4) of our annual monitoring sessions, however we will be relying on staff and long-time volunteers to help with monitoring activities and to preserve the data record.
 Contact Eben

 (get to know benthic macroinvertebrates)